1.1 Population and migration (ILO)

 2.2 Economic accounts (ILO)

 • Developmental work is under way to produce statistics on cooperatives in collaboration with COOP.
+A paper will be finalised in 2010 that will be published.
 Measurement of cooperatives will be recommended in ongoing technical assistance to countries.

 2.4 Sectoral statistics (ILO)